Android Versions List A to Z With Names

 As Android phones and tablet devices continue to grow in popularity, it is important to stay up-to-date on the different versions of the operating system available.
-Here we will provide an overview of all the various versions of Android that have been released throughout the years and what each version offers.
+Here, we will provide an overview of all the various Android versions released throughout the years and what each version offers.

 Android has gone through a lot of changes over the years, so let’s see the Android versions list A to Z: